 Testing timing depends on the infection.
 For HIV, the testing recommendation is at least 2-4 weeks post-exposure.

-No infection detected.
+No infection was detected.

 Out-of-range refers to abnormal results requiring further investigation.